graasp/graasp-mobile-builder/docs/map.md

 Our implementation is to display a fullscreen view of the map within Graasp Builder.
 This is displayed in a `WebView` in the mobile application.

+One must be careful with the rights to access geolocation, that might differ from browser, browser on phone and webview within a mobile app.

 ## Opening an item in player

 Given `isMobileApp` and `postMessage` mechanism, we can open an item in the Player View of the mobile application.
 However it does not work in Android Simulator (like apps).